 The Cyscale Security Knowledge Graph™ is an all-inclusive graph that provides correlations between cloud assets, applications and systems and automatically pinpoints security issues.
-The graph uses context to identify relevant vulnerabilities and provide visibility in your cloud environment.
+The graph uses context to identify relevant security vulnerabilities and provide visibility in your cloud environment.

 2. Security controls

-Manually going through every cloud asset and configuration to check for vulnerabilities is not only a difficult task, but it can also become impossible in large cloud environments in which thousands of assets are in use.
+Manually going through every cloud asset and configuration to check for vulnerabilities is not only a difficult task, but it can also become impossible in large public cloud environments in which thousands of assets are in use.

-In Cyscale, you can find a collection of over 300 controls that check services across multiple cloud vendors and provide remediation steps for findings.
+In Cyscale, you can find a collection of over 300 controls that check cloud services across multiple vendors and provide remediation steps for findings.

 However, alert fatigue is a real problem that security teams deal with; receiving too many alerts can lead to security professionals ignoring important alerts.
 A good CNAPP solution deals with all of these problems and provides a sound alert system.